www.perpetualcommotion.com

 How is CBD treated?

 Unfortunately, there are no drugs or other therapies that can slow the progress of the disease, and very few that offer symptomatic relief.
+[Have they tried the things listed in the Ideas section of this page?]
 Tremor and myoclonus may be controlled somewhat with drugs such as clonazepam.
 Baclofen may help reduce rigidity somewhat.
 Levodopa and other dopaminergic drugs used in Parkinson's disease are rarely beneficial, but may help some CBD patients.

 Physical therapy exercises may be useful to maintain range of motion of stiff joints.
 This may prevent pain and contracture (muscle shortening), and help maintain mobility.
 Occupational therapy may be used to design adaptive equipment that supports the activities of daily living, thus helping to maintain more functional independence.
 Speech therapy is used to improve articulation and volume.